nafSadh/notes/intvw.md

 #### Interview Prep Books

-- Virtually everyone is familiar with [**Cracking the Coding Interview**](http://a.co/d/73OhN0n) by Gayle Laakmann McDowell and probably you would be benefited from it too.
+- Virtually everyone is familiar with [**Cracking the Coding Interview**](http://a.co/d/73OhN0n) `cracking-ci` by Gayle Laakmann
+McDowell and probably you would be benefited from it too.

-- [Programming Interviews Exposed](http://a.co/d/67c44hm) by John Mongan et al. is a very basic book for people who are totally uninitiated.
+- [Programming Interviews Exposed](http://a.co/d/67c44hm) `pi-exposed`  by John Mongan et al. is a very basic book for people who are totally uninitiated.
 If *Cracking the Coding Interview* seems difficult for you, you can pick this up to build some foundation.